GSA/piv-guides/pages/locally-trusted-ocsp.md

 > <i class="icon-info"></i>  If you are using group policy to push locally trusted OCSP settings to clients, ensure the updated policy has been applied to the client

 Before you test, enable CAPI2 logging on your client.
 Open the Event Viewer MMC Snap-in and Navigate to **Applications and Services Logs** / **Microsoft** / **Windows** / **CAPI2** / **Operational**.
 With "Operational" selected, click "Enable Log" in the Actions pane.
+Given the small 1 MB default, you may wish to increase the size of this log by by clicking Properties and updating the maximum log size value.

-You may disable this log later by clicking "Disable Log" in the Actions pane after you've completed testing.
+> <i class="icon-info"></i> Diagnostic logging has a negative performance impact.
+Disable this log by clicking "Disable Log" in the Actions pane after you've completed testing.

 If there are intermediate CA certificates required to validate each of your test certificates that are not present in the *Intermediate Certification Authorities* store, it is recommended that you install them before testing to reduce the number of log events generated during testing.
 Verify each of the test certificate paths can be built by double clicking each certificate and confirming it appears valid and has a certificate path in the Certification Path tab.

 > <i class="icon-info"></i>  The additional events that appear when following AIA URLs to retrieve Intermediate CA certificates are not included or addressed below.